RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Statement Reconciliation

-Consider what actually happens when a vendor sends a 50-line statement PDF.
+Consider what actually happens when a vendor sends a 50-line statement.
 Someone has to open the attachment, extract every invoice number and amount, look up each one in the ERP, compare what the vendor claims versus what your records show, identify discrepancies, and draft a response explaining what's paid, what's pending, and what needs research.
 That's not a script.
 That's reading, reasoning, and communicating.

 Each statement contains 10, 30, or 50+ line items that need individual ERP lookup